Emeritus Professor Carolyn Steedman FBA

 - PhD Cambridge

-An Everyday Life of the English Working Class.
-Self, Society and Sociability in Ninteenth Century England (2013)
+- An Everyday Life of the English Working Class.
+Work Self, and Sociability in the Early Ninteenth Century (2013)

 Publications: Some Recent Articles and Chapters

-'Nobody’s Place.
-On Eighteenth-century Kitchens’, in Penny Sparke and Anne Massey (eds), Biography, Identity and the Modern Interior, Ashgate, 2013.
+- 'Nobody’s Place.
+On Eighteenth-century Kitchens’, Penny Sparke and Anne Massey (eds), Biography, Identity and the Modern Interior, Ashgate, 2013.